Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 Rex Rabbit Fur Farms

-There is absolutely nothing inhumane about raising rex rabbits for their fur.
+There is absolutely nothing inhumane about raising rabbits for their fur.
 Cultures around the globe have relied on fur for survival for eons.
-In our opinion, our domestic rex rabbits provide the next best thing to wild-trapped furs, and in large quantities, if desired, without endangering either the herd, the species or the environment.
+In our opinion, domestic Rex and other breeds of rabbits provide the next best thing to wild-trapped furs, and in large quantities, if desired, without endangering either the herd, the species, or the environment.

 Have your say about what you just read!
 Leave me a comment in the box below.